CleverChuk/ChemE_Tools/Cubic_equation/EOSbyFunc/PR_Props/README.md

 This is the same PreoProps furnished by Carl Lira for Introductory to Chemical Engineering Thermodynamics;

-Recent Fixes By Chuk Ume
+Recent Fixes By Clever

-Added Dependencies
+Added Dependencies:

-            You'll need to have the queryFunc for this program to run without errors
+            You'll need to have the queryFunc for this program to run without errors You'll need to run PreosPropsMenu.m to properly initialize the UI

-Fixes
+Fixes:
     Fixed the error that occurs when userObject function is used to guess TnP

 This is the current version of the programs for "Introductory Chemical Engineering Thermodynamics"